GARDEN CITY, NY – A worker suffered serious injuries on Tuesday morning after falling off the roof at the Covanta Plant.

 If you or a loved one were injured in a construction accident, you have the right to take action and seek the compensation that you deserve.
 In addition to filing a workers’ compensation claim, you may be entitled to seek compensation for pain and suffering, lost union benefits, future damages, and other losses from the project site owner, the general contractor, or other responsible third parties.
 The best way to find out what you are entitled to is to consult with an experienced construction accident law firm like Oresky & Associates, PLLC.

-Contact the lawyers at Oresky & Associates PLLC for a free no-obligation consultation.
+If you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.
 Our attorneys have decades of experience protecting construction accident victims, and we are prepared to fight for the maximum compensation available for you.